EvoHull/Tapirs/docs/index.md

 2. git clone the Tapirs repository
     - `git clone https://github.com/EvoHull/Tapirs`
     - `cd Tapirs`
-3. install snakemake in your conda environment
+3. install and activate a tapirs conda environment
+    - `conda env create -f workflow/envs/env.yaml`
-    - `conda install -c bioconda -c conda-forge snakemake`
+    - `conda activate tapirs`
 4. Populate `resources/databases` and `resources/libraries` with your data (.fastq.gz) and reference databases
-5. Run the script to create the library and sample lists from your data, then check them.
+5. Run the script to create the library and sample lists from your data.
 `python /workflow/scripts/get_files_dirs.py`
 5. dry run `snakemake -npr` to identify any issues
 6. run `snakemake --cores 4` (you can run any number of cores)